Let’s talk about shipping labels.

 Yes, you can handwrite a shipping label as long as it is legible.
 You will still need barcodes which are generated by your carrier of choice.

-2. Do shipping labels expire?
+3. Do shipping labels expire?

 Yes.
 Some include a ship-by date that you should try to stick to as much as possible.

-3. How much do shipping labels cost?
+4. How much do shipping labels cost?

-You can generate your own shipping labels for free, but you’ll have to pay to ship and track each parcel.
 The cost of shipping a package varies widely depending on a whole host of factors including how far you’re shipping, the size and weight of the shipped parcel and more.

-4. How do I properly affix a shipping label on a package?
+5. How do I properly affix a shipping label on a package?

 It’s easy!
 Place your shipping label on one side of the package with a large surface.
 Don’t place it near the corners.
 Avoid bends and folds, as they can make the label harder to read and scan.
 You can either tape the label onto the package (if you’ve printed on normal paper), or stick it on using the self-adhesive paper.